TaniaBladier/Frame-Semantic-Parser-with-Lexicalized-Grammars/README.md

 Also install the packages from the requirements.txt file.

-## Download language model
+## Download fine-tuned language model

-Multitask machamp model:	Fine-tuned bert-base-multilingual-cased model	[download (570 MB)](https://www.dropbox.com/scl/fi/dcwbqmbbuwtdm29b1whrz/model.tar.gz?rlkey=3py7io41vdpp6o79a5ezi8lik&dl=0)
+Fine-tuned multitask BERT-based MaChAmp model:	[download (570 MB)](https://www.dropbox.com/scl/fi/dcwbqmbbuwtdm29b1whrz/model.tar.gz?rlkey=3py7io41vdpp6o79a5ezi8lik&dl=0)

 ## Machamp

+We use the [AllenNLP MaChAmp library](https://bitbucket.org/ahmetustunn/mtp/src/master/) which focuses on multi-task learning.
+It has support for training on multiple datasets for a variety of standard NLP tasks.

-You can check the following Machamp repository to find further functionalitites of Machamp:
+You can check the following repository to find further functionalitites of MaChAmp:
 [MachAmp repository](https://bitbucket.org/ahmetustunn/mtp/src/master/)

 ## Parse sentences